 In the e-commerce research, perceived risk has always been one of the vital barriers to the development of multichannel shopping [73].
 Consequently, buyers could see different types of risks like their incapacity to examine a product before buying it [74], fright of giving information of their credit card to an online seller, loss of seclusion indirect channels and expending too much time on purchase transaction or the waiting for the product to be delivered [75].
 Ranganathan and Ganapathy [76] found that concerns about security had the greatest effect on the consumers' intention to purchase groceries online.
-Results acquired by Odekerken-Schro"der and Wetzels [77] state that online consumers worry about the products quality.
-These results also prove by Geuens et al. [78] where most online consumers worry about the quality of fresh food products that are delivered to them from an online grocery store.
+Results acquired by Odekerken-Schro-der and Wetzels [77] state that online consumers worry about the products quality.
+These results also prove by Geuens et al. [78] where most online grocery store.
 Hansen [79] conceptualizes perceived risk as the extent to which consumer believes it is risky to use the Internet for grocery shopping.